-All students attend the Opening Colloquium, a weekend of immersion in art making and therapeutic process held in a Lodge setting a in the hills of Southeastern Wisconsin.
+The Opening Colloquium, is a weekend of immersion in art making and therapeutic process held in a Lodge setting a in the hills of Southeastern Wisconsin.

 Students begin graduate education with a sequence of courses that provide an introductory foundation in art therapy theory and practice.
 During the first year students may complete art studio or psychology prerequisite courses.